 Professional affiliations to his credit include PMEA, the National Association for Music Education, the National Band Association, the American Federation of Musicians, and Phi Beta Mu.
 He served as President of the Cavalcade of Bands from 2000-2008, and was the association’s Marching Band Administrator from 2010-2015.
 He was awarded Cavalcade’s “Director of the Year” award for 2007-2008, and is a member of Cavalcade’s Hall of Fame.
 He is a Past President of the Lancaster-Lebanon Music Educators Association and a former member of the Bill Dayton Orchestra and the Dave Stahl Big Band.

 As Cavalcade’s president, Bill helped reorganize, unify, and expand the circuit.
 Under his leadership the association was increased from three to seven administrators; the marching, jazz, and indoor divisions were all brought under the Cavalcade “umbrella;” and the circuit grew from 28 to 65 marching bands, 70 to 100 jazz bands, and 15 to 45 indoor units.
 As Marching Band Administrator, Bill helped oversee a growth of local shows from 25 to 42, marching band championship participants from 70 to 100, and the addition of a secondary marching championship stadium site.
 After 41 years, he retired from judging CBA marching and jazz bands in 2016.
 Bill resides in Landisville, PA, with his wife Leigh-Ann.

 Hall of Fame Class of 2009

-Mitch has been Cavalcade’s Executive Director since January 1, 2002.
+Mitch was Cavalcade’s Executive Director from January 2001 through December 2015.
 His initial association with CBA dates back to 1978 or 1979 when he entered the competitive marching band arena as a member of the Hanover High School Band.
 In that era, Hanover High School was an exemplary member of CBA, with several championships, a consistently high-class unit and a nationally known band program.
 Mitch was a tuba player in that band, and this was his introduction to the Cavalcade of Bands.